jamieiles/oldland-web/index.md

 There is a C model along with Icarus and Verilator RTL simulations.
 The Keynsham SoC can be synthesized to run on a Terasic DE0 Nano.
-There are ports of binutils, gcc, newlib and u-boot available.
+There are ports of binutils, gcc, newlib, u-boot and RTEMS available.

 The Terasic DE0-nano board using an Altera Cyclone IV is the supported board running at ~75MHz on slow silicon @85°C.